grpc/proposal/L8-c++-internalization.md

 The C++ gRPC wrapping includes numerous classes and functions, but they fall into five separate categories:

-1. Documented for public use
+1. Documented for public use by end-user client/server applications
 1. Intended for interfacing with serialization layers such as protobuf
-1. Intended for use through the code-generation layer
+1. Intended for use through a code-generation layer
 1. Intended for use in the internal implementation of gRPC C++
 1. Intended for interfacing with gRPC core